 Visit the MechE Top 12 – Graduate web page and go to the “Employment on Campus” section for instructions on how to view your pay statements (also known as “pay stubs”).

 The dates have been established for the 2019 orientations.
 Incoming Spring students will meet with Mike Bernard for an informal orientation.
+Orientation dates for Fall 2020 will be established in Summer 2020.

 Also, some orientations are moving to an online format.
 As arrangements are completed, they will be announced here.